engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 4. Import the output file to the new PostgreSQL 9 database.
 For example:

     `pg_restore -d dbname dumpfile`

+	**Note:** the dbname should correspond to the database name of your application

 5. Test the application running in the new environment before deleting your original environment.